Nuclear Fusion Reaction Mechanisms in Stars

 This is the most commonly known nuclear fusion reaction in stars.
 The nucleus of deuterium, called a deuteron, is formed by the combination of one proton (p) and one neutron (n).
 Therefore, for two protons to combine and form a deuterium nucleus, one of the protons must change into a neutron.
 So how can a proton change into a neutron?

-After a deuterium nucleus is formed through the above process, a helium-3 nucleus is created through $^2_1D + p \rightarrow {^3_2He}$, and finally, two helium-3 nuclei collide to form a helium-4 nucleus and two protons. p-p chain reaction
+After the deuterium nucleus is formed through the above process, a helium-3 nucleus is created through $^2_1D + p \rightarrow {^3_2He}$, and finally, two helium-3 nuclei collide to form a helium-4 nucleus and two protons.

 In fact, there isn’t just one reaction path for the proton-proton chain reaction.
-The above case is the most representative, but there are a few other paths as well.
-However, the other paths don’t account for a high proportion in stars with masses less than the Sun, and in stars with masses 1.5 times that of the Sun or more, the CNO cycle, which we’ll discuss later, accounts for a much larger proportion than the proton-proton chain reaction, so we won’t cover them separately here.
+While the above case is the most representative, there are a few other paths as well.
+However, the other paths don’t account for a significant proportion in stars with masses less than the Sun, and in stars with masses 1.5 times or more than the Sun, the CNO cycle, which we’ll discuss later, plays a much larger role than the proton-proton chain reaction, so we won’t cover them separately here.

-This proton-proton chain reaction predominantly occurs at temperatures of about 10-14 million K. In the case of the Sun, with a core temperature of about 15 million K, the pp chain reaction accounts for 98.3%.
-(The remaining 1.3% is accounted for by the CNO cycle)
+This proton-proton chain reaction predominantly occurs at temperatures around 10-14 million K. In the case of the Sun, with a core temperature of about 15 million K, the pp chain reaction accounts for 98.3% (the remaining 1.3% is accounted for by the CNO cycle).

 Carbon-Nitrogen-Oxygen Cycle (CNO Cycle)

-The CNO cycle is a reaction where carbon accepts a proton and changes to nitrogen, then nitrogen accepts a proton and changes to oxygen, and so on, ultimately accepting 4 protons to produce 1 helium and returning to carbon.
-A characteristic of this is that carbon, nitrogen, and oxygen act as catalysts.
-Theoretically, this CNO cycle predominantly operates in stars with masses 1.5 times that of the Sun or more.
+The CNO cycle is a reaction where carbon accepts a proton and changes to nitrogen, then nitrogen accepts a proton and changes to oxygen, and so on, ultimately accepting four protons to produce one helium and returning to carbon.
+A characteristic of this CNO cycle is that carbon, nitrogen, and oxygen act as catalysts.
+Theoretically, this CNO cycle predominantly operates in stars with masses 1.5 times or more than the Sun.
 The difference in reactions according to stellar mass lies in the temperature dependence of the proton-proton chain reaction and the CNO cycle.
-The former starts at relatively low temperatures around 4 million K, and its reaction rate is said to be proportional to the 4th power of temperature.
-The latter, on the other hand, starts at about 15 million K but is very sensitive to temperature (reaction rate proportional to the 16th power of temperature), so at temperatures above 17 million K, the CNO cycle accounts for a larger proportion.
+The former starts at relatively low temperatures around 4 million K, and its reaction rate is proportional to the fourth power of temperature.
+On the other hand, the latter starts at about 15 million K but is very sensitive to temperature (reaction rate is proportional to the 16th power of temperature), so at temperatures above 17 million K, the CNO cycle accounts for a larger proportion.

 The CNO cycle also has various paths.
 It is broadly divided into cold CNO cycles (stellar interiors) and hot CNO cycles (novae, supernovae), and each case has three or four reaction paths.
 I’d like to cover all CNO cycle reactions, but that would require more than this amount of content, so I’ll only cover the most basic CN cycle*, that is, CNO-I.

-*The reason it’s called the CN cycle with O omitted is that there is no stable isotope of oxygen in this reaction process.
+*The reason it’s called the CN cycle without O is that there are no stable oxygen isotopes in this reaction process.

 As shown in the figure above, carbon, nitrogen, and oxygen circulate and act as catalysts.
 However, regardless of the reaction path, the overall reaction equation and the total amount of energy generated are the same.